naturalis/opnsense-starterkit/README.md

 1. Try [OPNsense](https://opnsense.org).
 See below 'Trying OPNsense'.
 2. Or build an image for your infrastructure right from the ISO / from scratch.
 See [the build guide](build/README.md).
-3. Or start developing opnsense with one line, see [the development quicksetup guide](https://github.com/EugenMayer/packer-opnsense/tree/master/development)
+3. Or start developing opnsense with one line, see [the development quicksetup guide](development/README.md)
-4. Test the current most rest opnsense development version without any effort?
-Check [the development quicksetup guide](https://github.com/EugenMayer/packer-opnsense/tree/master/development) - you get a "from source" version after running 1 command.
+4. Test the current most resent OPNsense development version without any effort?
+Check [the development quicksetup guide](development/README.md) - you get a "from source" version after running 1 command.

 ## Trying OPNsense